turingschool/curriculum/source/projects/merchant.markdown

 `~/projects`.

 Run the `rails -v` command and you should see your current Rails version.
-The most recent is **3.2.13**.
+This tutorial was written with Rails **3.2.13**.
 Let’s create a new Rails project:

 {% terminal %}
 $ rails new merchant